Our volunteers spend a lot of time doing “projects” when not helping patrons research their families, homes, businesses etc.

 A few dedicated people collect data from the files and make a collection which is all in a notebook, i.e.; mills, railroads, businesses, etc. or make collages of pictures for display.
 A project which we have done over the years is making indexes of the Hillsdale Co. census records.
 They are so much easier to use than the film.
 Volunteers are currently working on the 1940 census index.

 Other current projects are indexing the family files and keeping the other indexes of shelving, file cabinets, & family genealogies up to date.
-This year we accepted the donation of land records and are currently working to sort and organize them for use in research.
-We hope that will be accomplished by the end of 2016.
+Recently we accepted the donation of land records and are currently working to sort and organize them for use in research.
 It’s a BIG job to sort abstracts, deeds and other land records from this huge collection.
 We have just accepted several projects from the Hillsdale County Genealogical Society (HCGS).
 In the past the HCGS has maintained indexes for births, deaths and marriages and given us copies for our shelves.
 They are no longer able to do these projects so we have taken them over.
 It’s going to take some time to bring the records up to date but we are working on it.

 Would you like to volunteer, we can always use your help.
 If you are interested, just contact us.